llippens/louislippens/content/about.markdown

 ### Professional
-Hi, I am a joint PhD researcher in (labour) economics and sociology at Ghent University and Vrije Universiteit Brussel.
+Hi, I am a joint PhD researcher in (labour) economics and sociology at Ghent University and Vrije Universiteit Brussel with an interdisciplinary background.
 My present work focuses on the determinants of and contextual factors contributing to (ethnic) hiring discrimination.
 I have previously worked in consulting on data governance and data analytics projects.
 Besides, I have obtained a master's degree in industrial and organisational psychology and a business degree in management.

 I am a sucker for everything related to R (ggplot, Shiny, Xaringan...), my go-to environment for statistical computing.
 Not an expert, by far, but getting there, slowly but steadily.
-This webspace is partly dedicated to showcasing some of the work I have produced in R. Make sure to check it out in my blog posts and the tabs above!
+This webspace is partly dedicated to showcasing some of the work I have produced in R. Scroll through the content on this site to get a glimpse of it!

 ### Personal
-By the way, I have a cat named Abel 😼 and also a girlfriend, Anna 👧.
+I have a cat named Abel 😼 and also a girlfriend, Anna 👧.
 They were listed in no particular order 😏.
 In a former life, I was a DJ and music producer and, to date, I still love to get some vinyl playing (from Flume and Deadmau5 to Paul Kalkbrenner and Ross From Friends) 🎧.
-You might still find [some traces](https://soundcloud.com/subwaves) of this past scattered around the internet.
+You might still find <a href="https://soundcloud.com/subwaves" target="_blank">some traces</a> of this past scattered around the internet.
 Another random fact is that I'm very fond of the sea(side) and used to be a lifeguard at the Belgian coast during the summer months 🌊.
 Finally, on quiet days (around 7:00 PM), you are likely to find me behind the stove, stirring the pots🍱.

 <br></br>
 _This page was last updated 2021-07-10._